 We have foundation courses - courses on basic mathematical concepts that aren't much part of the North American school curriculum, such as number theory and induction.
-We have more advanced special topics courses, such as Dr V's Geometric Inequalities course and Glen's Spherical Trigonometry course.
-We have exciting courses that build mathematical ideas based on recreation, as when Prof Watkins taught Gaussian Integers through KenKen and Coach D taught ideas of provability through logic puzzles.
-And we have courses where you see active mathematicians at work, for instance, John Conway explaining some of his many original ideas and Prof Su explaining his work on fair division.
+We have more advanced special topics courses, such as Dr V's Marden's [pause - students shouted the rest of the name] Marvelous Theorem, Glen's Spherical Trigonometry, my Linear Set Geometry, and Dr T's 4 different courses on 4 different geometries: for 5 points each name each course [a student from the audience correctly answered] Analytic, Hyperbolic, Elliptic and Projective.
+We have exciting courses that build mathematical ideas based on recreation, as when Mr L taught Games People Play and Ms B taught Graph Theory and Puzzles.
+And we have plenaries where you see active mathematicians at work, for instance, John Conway explaining some of his many original ideas and Prof Su explaining work, including his own, on fair division.